portfolio-performance/portfolio-help/docs/en/how-to/copy-securities.md

 </account-transaction>

 ```
 In practice, the XML code for a moderate project with a few transactions and historical prices often becomes excessively large and complex to navigate confidently.
-Additionally, relative references such as `<security reference="../../../../../../../../../securities/security[2]"/>` assume an identical structure between the source and target XML, concerning list of securities.
+Additionally, relative references such as `<security reference="../../../../../../../../../securities/security[2]"/>` -which are the result of the optimization- assume an identical structure between the source and target XML, concerning list of securities.
 Moreover, this method is -of course- not applicable to binary-coded portfolios.